Rajpratik71/linux-manPages/gpic.md

        You must use a TeX driver that supports the tpic specials, version 2.

        Lines beginning with \ are passed through transparently; a % is added to the end of the line to avoid unwanted spaces.
 You can safely use this feature to change fonts or to change the  value of \baselineskip.
 Anything else may well produce undesirable results; use at your own risk.
-Lines beginning with a period are not given any special  treat‐ ment.
+Lines beginning with a period are not given any special treatment.

    Commands
        for variable = expr1 to expr2 [by [*]expr3] do X body X
               Set  variable  to expr1.
 While the value of variable is less than or equal to expr2, do body and increment variable by expr3; if by is not given, increment variable by 1.
 If expr3 is prefixed by * then variable will instead be multiplied by expr3.
 The value of expr3 can be negative for the additive case; variable is then tested whether it is greater than or  equal to expr2.
 For the multiplicative case, expr3 must be greater than zero.
 If the constraints aren't met, the loop isn't executed.
 X can be any character not occurring in body.

        if expr then X if-true X [else Y if-false Y] Evaluate expr; if it is non-zero then do if-true, otherwise do if-false.
 X can be any character not occurring in if-true.
 Y can be any character not occurring in if-false.

        print arg...
               Concatenate the arguments and print as a line on stderr.
 Each arg must be an expression, a position, or text.
 This is useful for debugging.

        command arg...
               Concatenate  the  arguments and pass them through as a line to troff or TeX.
 Each arg must be an expression, a position, or text.
-This has a similar effect to a line beginning with . or
-              \, but allows the values of variables  to  be  passed  through.
+This has a similar effect to a line beginning with . or \, but allows the values of variables to be passed through.
 For example,

                      .PS
                      x = 14